Damn Yankees (band)

-Damn Yankees was an American rock supergroup formed in Syracuse, New York, in 1989.
-Consisting of Tommy Shaw of Styx, Jack Blades of Night Ranger, Ted Nugent of The Amboy Dukes, and Michael Cartellone (then an unknown drummer who would later join Lynyrd Skynyrd).
+Damn Yankees were an American rock supergroup formed in New York City, in 1989.
+Consisting of singer/guitarist Tommy Shaw of Styx, singer/bassist Jack Blades of Night Ranger, guitarist Ted Nugent of the Amboy Dukes, and drummer Michael Cartellone (who would later join Lynyrd Skynyrd).

 They are remembered for the songs "High Enough" and "Where You Goin' Now", both Top 40 hits in the early 1990s.